m4jora/DebianMajoraEdition/README.md

-# DebianMajoraEdition
-A custom setup for an uncustomary user.

 Debian Majora
 Ver.
 2021.08.17-1

 With this script, you take Debian Buster and make it Majora-ized.

 What this entails:

 -> Over 900 Pen-Testing Tools via Kali Linux
 --> Kali Tools repository added for timely updates